Make a difference check out these top eco destinations

 Devon also has the most ostentatiously green accommodation you’ll find in the whole country.
 Just a short walk from Eggesford, the Treetops Treehouse is built among the branches of an ancient oak tree, which means you can live as one with nature, just like the ewoks in Return of the Jedi.
 There’s a kingsize bed, a huge copper bath and a woodburner, so you can cosy up and enjoy the sound of the wind in the leaves.

 Cornwall has 400 miles of coast and an impressive variety of wildlife, including common dolphins, grey seals and puffins.
-Millions of people visit the region each year, making it one of the most popular holiday destinations in the UK.
-All the more reason we need to take extra care of the Cornish countryside and, where possible, offset our impact with a dose of environmental kindness.
+With all this beauty right on your door step we need to take extra care of the Cornish countryside and, where possible, offset our impact with a dose of environmental kindness.

 The Rock Pool Project is a Cornwall-based social enterprise that helps connect people with nature.
 Expert volunteers take visitors and locals on exploratory tours of the region’s finest rock pools, with loads of hands-on fun.
 Some events are free, while others, including one with a boat trip, are ticketed.
 For details visit therockpoolproject.co.uk.